OpenID Connect

 2. Select the Security category.

-3. Locate the OpenId Connect card.
+3. Locate the OpenID Connect card.

 4. Click on the card switch to activate the plugin.